sbraun92/thesisSB/README.md

 TODO

 ## How to use
-1. Install the latest anaconda distribution for python 3.7.0 from https://www.anaconda.com/distribution/
+1. Install the latest anaconda distribution for python 3.7.0 or higher from https://www.anaconda.com/distribution/

 2. Clone or copy the repository to your machine (e.g.by downloading the zip-file and extracting it)